Grey-Altr/box-brawl/README.md

 # Project Requirements
 ## Technical Requirements - MVP

-- [ ] Render the game in the browser using the DOM manipulation techniques demonstrated in lecture.
+- [x] Render the game in the browser using the DOM manipulation techniques demonstrated in lecture.

 - [ ] Include win/loss logic and render win/loss messages in HTML.
 The game you chose.

-must have a win/lose condition.
+The game you chose must have a win/lose condition.

 - [ ] Include separate HTML, CSS, JavaScript, and JavaScript data files organized in an appropriate file structure.